 the possibility of erroneous access to another person is 0.01, or 1%.

-Please note: it is also recommended to retain the original face images and their templates in the database.
+Note: it is recommended to retain both the original face images and their templates in the database.
 This is because future versions of Luxand FaceSDK may offer an improved template extraction algorithm, together with changes to the template format.
+If you are using Tracker API, there is an option to convert its memory automatically if the template format changes (see the Storing original facial images section section).

 A face template is stored in the FSDK_FaceTemplate data structure.